Don’t look at the rosemary on the fridge

 and drew the world to his palm

 and to my surprise, for a moment, I remained there.

 First published in Poetry 24.

 Seven Sugar Cubes

-On 10th April, 1901, in Massachusetts, Dr. Duncan MacDougall set out to prove that the
+On 10th April, 1901, in Massachusetts, Dr. Duncan MacDougall set out to prove

 When your mother phones to tell you that your father has died

 ten thousand miles away, visiting your emigrant brother,

 in a different hemisphere, in a different season,